Why Do You Need a Network Security Checklist?

 Have you updated your technology user manual and made sure everyone understands their terms of usage?
 Since user error is often the weakest link in any network chain, it is critical that you make sure all staff network users — including employees, management and the executive team — understand the need to understand and comply with the basic safety precautions when using your organization’s computing system, including the following for a solid start:

-- Set Training Schedules: Set up training sessions that teach everyone precautions to keep data safe, such as creating and tending to unique passwords.
+Set Training Schedules: Set up training sessions that teach all users precautions to keep data safe, such as creating unique passwords, safely sharing data outside the company, email use, and guarding access their systems.

-- Create a Comprehensive User Manual: Give everyone who uses company technology a copy of your comprehensive guide to the rules of usage, and require everyone to return a signed agreement before beginning active use on their own account.
+Create a Comprehensive User Manual: Give everyone who uses company technology a copy of your comprehensive guide to the rules of usage, and require everyone to return a signed agreement before beginning active use on their own account.
+This includes all outside vendors and contractors working in your environment.

 Policy Controls to Protect Your Network